Solving correlation clustering with QAOA and a Rydberg qudit system: a full-stack approach: Correlation clustering

 which is a $d^2\cross d^2$ matrix with eigenvalues of -1 (+1) for nodes that are put in the same (different) clusters.
 Our full cost Hamiltonian is obtained by summing over all edges taking the product of the edge weight and~\eqref{eq:defV},

-We note that this encoding is similar to the binary encoding for MAX-$k$-CUT recently proposed in Refs.~\cite{fuchs2021efficient,Bravyi2020}.
+To follow the convention in physics, we aim to minimize this cost Hamiltonian -- note that this is equivalent to maximizing the classical cost function.
+We comment that this encoding is similar to the binary encoding for MAX-$k$-CUT recently proposed in Refs.~\cite{fuchs2021efficient,Bravyi2020}.
 A Hamiltonian that can mix over the single qudit subspace was given in the work by Hadfield et al.~\cite{Hadfield2019}, where the following single-qudit mixing Hamiltonian is proposed

 where $r\in\{1,\dots,d-1\}$, a parameter determining the connectivity of the mixer and $\Sigma^x$ is the generalized Pauli X-operator, given by

 One observes that for $r=1$, the single-qudit mixer is equal to